duellsy/codeigniter-template/README.md

 subooatmpl is a template library for CodeIgniter 2.0, which allows you to quickly build and organise your CI site using a template system.

-As a side note, it also works perfectly with HMVC by wiredesignz https://bitbucket.org/wiredesignz/codeigniter-modular-extensions-hmvc
+As a side note, it also works perfectly with [https://bitbucket.org/wiredesignz/codeigniter-modular-extensions-hmvc](HMVC by wiredesignz)

 ##Development by